PramodDutta/ATBJavaNotes/src/thetestingacademy/oops/accessModifiers/accessModifiersNotes.md

 ### Access Modifiers

-They are used tp impose access restrictions on different data members and member functions.
+They are used to impose access restrictions on different data members and member functions.

 ### Three types of access modifiers in Java